AbstractSDK/abstract/framework/docs/src/2_introduction/1_design_space.md

 The Abstract SDK broadens your design space beyond traditional smart contract application architectures.
 While applications built with stand-alone smart contracts can also be crafted using the SDK, the Abstract SDK promotes a level of code reusability that goes beyond stand-alone smart contract development.
-It is through this code reusability that novel applications can be constructed with little effort in little time.
+It is through this code reusability that novel applications can be constructed with little effort in a short time.

 ## Design Spaces Explained